Marketing Strategy: What It Is and How to Create One

 What is your product’s value proposition to your customer?
 (Product)

-How much is your target audience willing to pay for your product or service?
+How much will your target audience pay for your product or service?
 (Price)

 Where does your target audience shop?
 (Place)